houtan-ghaffari/bird-frontends/README.md

-# Role of Audio Frontends in Bird Species Recognition
+# On the Role of Audio Frontends in Bird Species Recognition
-This repository contains code for the paper Role of Audio Frontends in Bird Species Recognition.
+This repository contains code for the paper On the Role of Audio Frontends in Bird Species Recognition by Houtan Ghaffari and Paul Devos.

+## Summary

 ## Dataset
 For the bird recordings, please use the **xc.csv** metadata to download them from [Xeno-Canto](https://xeno-canto.org/).
 They provide an API to download the files using code.
 You can easily find online python codes for downloading from Xeno-Canto.